Two ex-FBI officials who traded anti-Trump texts close to settlement over alleged privacy violations

 Peter Strzok, a former top FBI counterintelligence agent who helped lead the bureau’s investigation into potential ties between Russia and Trump’s 2016 presidential campaign, was fired in 2018 after the anti-Trump text messages came to light.
 Lisa Page, a former FBI lawyer, voluntarily resigned that same year.

-They alleged in federal lawsuits filed in the District of Columbia that the Justice Department infringed on their privacy rights when officials, in December 2017, shared copies of their communication with reporters — including messages that described Trump as an “idiot" and a ”loathsome human" and that called the prospect of a Trump victory “terrifying.”
+They alleged in a federal lawsuit filed in the District of Columbia that the Justice Department infringed on their privacy rights when officials, in December 2017, shared copies of their communication — including messages that described Trump as an “idiot’ and a ”loathsome human” — with reporters.

 Strzok also sued the department over his termination, alleging that the FBI caved to “unrelenting pressure” from Trump when it fired him and that his First Amendment rights were violated.
 Those constitutional claims have not been resolved by the tentative settlement, according to the court notice.